 Using organic materials like wooden flooring and furniture also helps to create a feeling of being grounded in your environment.
 It makes you feel more in tune with nature and more comfortable in your space.

 4. Find a good view

-Position your work station with exposure to natural light and views.
+After welcoming natural elements, position your work station with exposure to natural light and views.
 May it be the view of the street outside or the view of the trees, having a view can be stimulating and calming.
 It can give you a sense of time, weather, and other living things — something that we’ve learned to lose track of when we stay indoors for too long.
 Doing so can improve our mental engagement/attentiveness and improve our overall well-being.